- Cabezon comes from Spanish for ‘large head,’ which is a main characteristic of these fish

 - North Alaska to central Baja California, Mexico

-- Rocky, muddy, and sandy bottoms, and kelp beds
+- Found in rocky, muddy, and sandy bottoms, and kelp beds

-- Young settle in pools within the intertidal zone (area of shoreline covered at high tide and uncovered at low tide)
+- Juveniles settle in pools within the intertidal zone (area of shoreline covered at high tide and uncovered at low tide)

 - Larger fish, marine mammals